 |Living Stipend||JPY 119,000/month

 (JPY 267,900 x 2)

-Dormitories are for the sole use of the dorm residents.
-Friends and family of the residents are not allowed to stay in dorm rooms.
+Dorm rooms are all single rooms.
+Friends and family of the residents are not allowed to stay in them.
 The kitchens, showers, toilets, and laundry room are shared with other residents.

 From your third year, you will have to live in a private apartment.
 Rent costs about JPY 30,000-60,000/month.
 You will also have to pay 1-3 months of rent as key money/deposit.

 Q3.
-How much are monthly living expenses in Sendai?
+How much are living expenses in Sendai?

 Q1.
 Where is Tohoku University located?